ibm-cloud-docs/containers/cs_tutorials_apps.md

         ```
         {: pre}

-4. Verify that the images were successfully added to your registry namespace.
+5. Verify that the images were successfully added to your registry namespace.
 If you used the Docker Quickstart terminal to run Docker commands, be sure that you switch back to the CLI that you used to set the `KUBECONFIG` session variable.

     ```
     bx cr images
     ```
     {: pre}

-    Output:
+    Example output:

     ```
     Listing images...

-    REPOSITORY                                  NAMESPACE  TAG            DIGEST         CREATED         SIZE     VULNERABILITY STATUS registry.<region>.bluemix.net/namespace/hello-world   namespace  1              0d90cb732881   40 minutes ago  264 MB   OK registry.<region>.bluemix.net/namespace/hello-world   namespace  2              c3b506bdf33e   20 minutes ago  264 MB   OK
+    REPOSITORY                                      NAMESPACE  TAG      DIGEST         CREATED         SIZE     VULNERABILITY STATUS registry.ng.bluemix.net/namespace/hello-world   namespace  1        0d90cb732881   40 minutes ago  264 MB   OK registry.ng.bluemix.net/namespace/hello-world   namespace  2        c3b506bdf33e   20 minutes ago  264 MB   OK
-    registry.<region>.bluemix.net/namespace/watson        namespace  latest         fedbe587e174   3 minutes ago   274 MB   OK
+    registry.ng.bluemix.net/namespace/watson        namespace  latest   fedbe587e174   3 minutes ago   274 MB   OK
-    registry.<region>.bluemix.net/namespace/watson-talk   namespace  latest         fedbe587e174   2 minutes ago   274 MB   OK
+    registry.ng.bluemix.net/namespace/watson-talk   namespace  latest   fedbe587e174   2 minutes ago   274 MB   OK
     ```
     {: screen}

-5. Open the `watson-deployment.yml` file, in the `Lab 3` directory, with a text editor.
+6. Open the `watson-deployment.yml` file, in the `Lab 3` directory, with a text editor.
 This configuration script includes a deployment and a service for both the watson and watson-talk components of the app.

     1. Update the details for the image in your registry namespace for both deployments.